Custom Search

 Living Conditions

-A yard is definitely a plus since they do love to run, but they do live in an apartment fine with additional walks and runs at the local dog park.
+A yard is definitely a plus since they do love to run, but they will live in an apartment fine with additional walks and runs at the local dog park.
 Silkens seem to have no trouble in any weather.
 They glory and frolic in snow, splash through puddles, race in the wind and bask in the sun.
 They will adapt their exercise and exposure depending on the temperature outside.
 Do not let a Silken wander free without proper fencing as it is a sighthound and has strong hunting instincts.
 It may run off chasing something.
-This breed needs to be able to run but needs a fenced in yard for its safety.
+This breed needs to be able to run but needs a fenced-in yard for its safety.

 Exercise